 Ouest-France is a daily French newspaper that emphasizes both local and national news.
 The paper is produced in 50 different editions covering many departments in the West of France.
-With 2.5 million daily readers, it is the most read francophone newspaper globally.
-Each edition of Ouest-France includes specific pages to its region, department, and municipalities concerned by the edition.
+With 2.5 million daily readers, it is the most-read francophone newspaper globally.
+Each edition of Ouest-France includes specific pages for its region, department, and municipalities concerned by the edition.
 In this context, Ouest-France asked LocalSolver for a consulting mission to optimize printing schedules in its plants.
 The underlying problem is related to production scheduling with changeover times.

 Printing schedule optimization problem

 Ouest-France prints 750,000 newspapers on six rotary presses on three sites every night.
 The optimization problem is to schedule printing editions on these presses.
 The printing process is constrained by the content’s finalization time, depending on the news and sports results, and by the delivery time to subscribers’ homes before 7:30 AM.
 Printing schedules differ every night because the setup time between two consecutive editions printed on the same machine changes.
 Indeed, the number of pages in each edition, the number of pages to be changed, and the characteristics of the press affect the setup time, also called “changeover time” in the production scheduling literature.
 We summarize the problem’s main decisions, constraints, and objectives below:

 - 6 rotary printing presses, with their characteristics (printing time and speed), located on 3 geographical sites.

 - 50 newspaper editions of 4 types (Ouest-France, Presse Océan, Courrier de l’Ouest, Maine Libre), resulting in 750,000 copies to be printed each evening.

 On each printing press, decide which editions are printed and in which order.